 Flowers and gifts delivered to the schools will be kept in the school office until the end of the day when the student will be notified to pick them up.
 Flowers and gifts cannot be brought on school buses.
 Permission for delivery of flowers on Valentine's Day must be obtained from the principal.
 Florists may present cards to the students for whom gifts have been ordered, and the school office will see that they are informed.

 Grade Levels

 6 units 10th grade

-12 units
+12 units 11th grade

-17 units
+17 units 12th grade

 Grading Scale

 The following grading scale is used in Walthall County Schools, grades 1-12: (See page 3 for Kindergarten Promotion) (Policy IHA)